 A welcome perk of Target locations is their food court, which can host a variety of pizza or other fast food items and typically includes a Starbucks location.
-(As of 2016, there were over 1300 Target stores with a Starbucks inside.)
 But according to Katherine, that Starbucks isn’t a Starbucks by the strictest of definitions.
 “A Starbucks in a Target is not actually a Starbucks,” she says.
 Those storefronts are actually managed by Target, not the coffee chain.
 “If they transferred to Starbucks, they would have to be re-trained, or trained.
 Starbucks doesn’t consider Target Starbucks to be Starbucks.”

 4. Target employees hate when customers act like “Karen.”